skyline93/s3fs/README.md

 - Mount an Amazon S3 bucket as a local filesystem
 - Read and write files directly from and to S3
 - Run as a daemon
+- Configurable via a TOML file
+- Logs are written to a configurable file

 ## Prerequisites